tonigoodier/tonigoodier.github.io/_posts/2018-11-6-what-do-i-do?.md

 Despite the great success in reducing its burden, malaria still claims roughly 500,000 deaths per year.
 This is a great concern for global health and is compounded by resistance to the insecticide compounds used to treat bed nets and spray walls.
 There is a concern that the failure of public health insecticides will lead an increase in malaria cases.

 My work is within the lab of Professor Martin Donnelly, where the key focus is understanding the genetic components of resistance to insecticides.
-Understanding the genetic landscaoe, evolutionary history and the genetic fitness of resistant mosquitoes helps to inform vector control monitoring, tool development and intervention deployment.
+Understanding the genetic landscape, evolutionary history and the genetic fitness of resistant mosquitoes helps to inform vector control monitoring, tool development and intervention deployment.

 # The Malaria Mosquitoes